Maietskyi/next.js-project-okten-sept-2024/README.md

 ## Technologies Used
 - Next.js 15
 - Server Actions for API requests
-- Authentication using localStorage for token storage
+- Authentication using Cookies for token storage
 - App Router for navigation
 - API data fetched from [DummyJSON](https://dummyjson.com)
 - No Redux (state management handled with Next.js best practices)

-Feel free to contribute or customize the project as needed! 🚀

 ### Installation & Setup